-Chloe Tang is currently a loan officer at the Seattle Economic Development Fund dba Business Impact NW.
+Chloe Tang is currently the Client Relationship Manger at the Seattle Economic Development Fund dba Business Impact NW.
 Her responsibilities include meeting with clients to evaluate their financing needs, underwriting their credit worthiness, and helping businesses thrive after the loan has closed.
 She is also involved in marketing and business outreach and can be found at many corporate, non-profit, and other local events.

 A Seattle native, Ms. Tang obtained her BA in Political Science with a focus in Political Economy from the University of Washington.
 She is also certified to teach English as a second language in the U.S. and abroad.
 Being fluent in Cantonese and Mandarin, she taught American students Chinese and international students English.
 She worked as a Media and Marketing Specialist at a gender equity center in Seattle before becoming a researcher at the Social Development Research Group at the University of Washington.
 She subsequently worked in refunds and exams at the IRS and in-patient consultation at Northwest Hospital – UW Medicine.
 She enjoys learning about new health and fitness methods, traveling, cultural exchanges, and trying new things.